maxguru/mysql-vector/README.md

 100000  | 0.06
 1000000 | 0.48

+### High Dimension Support
+The Hamming distance filtering implementation uses `VARBINARY` storage for binary codes, supporting up to 24,000 dimensions (limited by MySQL's InnoDB prefix index limit).

 ## Features
-- Store vectors in a MySQL database using JSON data types.
-- Calculate cosine similarity between vectors using a custom MySQL function.
+- Initialization of a vector table and a custom MySQL function in MySQL.
-- Normalize vectors and handle vector operations such as insertion, deletion, and searching.
+- Vector operations: insertion, deletion, and search by cosine similarity.
+- Support for high-dimensional vectors (up to 24,000 dimensions).
-- Support for vector quantization for optimized search operations.
+- Batch insert operations for efficient bulk vector storage.

 ## Requirements
 - PHP 8.0 or higher.